 1. THE BOOK OF ACTS IS OUR GROWTH MODEL

-If you read the Book of Acts carefully, plotting locations, timing and travels as you go; you will see this process in action.
-A divine mass movement started with a bang on the day of Pentecost.
+If you read the Book of Acts carefully, plotting geographical locations, timing and travels as you go; you will see this process in action.
+A Holy Spirit-led mass movement started with a boom on the day of Pentecost and it instantly threw the message of the resurrection out into many nations.
 (Acts 2:1-47).
-Some of those present may have even brought the Gospel back to the Indus River civilisation!
-The church then grew daily with mainly Jewish believers (Acts 5:12-16).
+Some of those present at Pentecost may have even brought the Gospel back to the Indus River civilisation in Pakistan.
+The Book of Acts is the record of how the infant church in Israel then grew daily; first among the Jews (Acts 5:12-16), and then among the Gentiles (Acts 11:19-21, 15:6-11).
+Interestingly, persecution actually helped the Good News spread more quickly than it otherwise would have (Acts 8).

-Persecution helped the Good News spread more quickly (Acts 8).
-Yet it was still mainly inside the Jewish culture.
-Some 10 years after the great day of Pentecost, the Holy Spirit had to intervene and wake the infant church up from its lack of vision and obedience to the Great Commission.
-This finally brought the church to the realisation the Good News was for all mankind (Acts 10) and not for the Jews only.
+The Holy Spirit had to intervene and wake Peter up from his lack of vision and obedience to the Great Commission (Acts 10).
+This finally brought the church to the realisation the Good News was for all mankind and not for the Jews only.
 This was something Jesus had already told them, but cultural and religious mindsets are often hard to dislodge.
+This is also why it is so hard for traditional churches all over the world to become DMM movements.
+They are stuck inside a limiting mindset.

-From there the Gospel began to spread rapidly up the coast of the Mediterranean and into what is now modern day Turkey.
-It then only took 2 years for the whole province of Asia to hear the Gospel through the simple church method (Acts 19:10).
-From there Paul took the Gospel into Greece, Albania and Italy.
+From Peter’s wake-up call in Acts 10, the Gospel began to spread rapidly up the coast of the Mediterranean to Antioch and then into what is now modern day Turkey.
+From there it only took a few years for the whole province of Asia to hear the Gospel through the simple church method (Acts 19:10).
+Paul then took the Gospel into Macedonia, Greece, Albania and to the heart of the empire, Rome (Acts 16:9-10).

-All the other apostles were also busy spreading the Good News too.
-Jude went to Russia and Arabia.
-Others went to Egypt and North Africa.
+All the other 11 apostles were also busy spreading the Good News too, though their exploits are not recorded in the Book of Acts.
+History and tradition records that Jude went to both Russia and Arabia.
 Andrew went to Central Asia on the Silk Road.
 John went to Europe.
 Thomas preached to the Persians and was also in Karachi in about 52AD on his way to South India.
 Bartholomew followed Thomas to the Indus valley and India.
+Others went to Egypt and North Africa.

-Once they started preaching, the Apostles never stopped until they were murdered one by one!
-By the time of their deaths an army of disciples were following in their tracks.
+Once the Apostles started preaching to the Gentiles, they never stopped until they were martyred one by one!
+By the time of their deaths, an army of disciples were following in their tracks.
 By 300AD most of the European and Middle Eastern world had heard something about the Good News.
-By then the church numbered some 15 million souls or some 7% of the world’s population.
+By that date it is estimated the church numbered some 15 million souls or some 7% of the world’s population at that time, about equal to where it is today.

-And then the early church got trapped inside buildings, took on Greek cultural practices, incorporated the worship of other gods as saints and everything slowed down.
+But then everything changed for the European church.
+The Roman emperor converted to the faith and forced the early church into sacred buildings.
+The church took on Greek cultural practices, incorporated the worship of other gods as saints, and everything slowed down.
+Christianity became just another religion, like so many others.

 2. MASS MOVEMENTS IN THE MODERN WORLD

-Today’s re-birthing of simple church mass movements is following a similar pattern of exponential growth as the Book of Acts.
-They is not characterised by horizontal growth of more simple churches created and discipled by an original church planter.
-But by an ever-expanding list of multi-generational daughter and granddaughter simple churches that start growing slowly and eventually multiply rapidly, much like human populations do!
+Today’s re-birthing of simple church mass movements is following a similar pattern of exponential growth as we read about in the Book of Acts.
+This modern global movement is not characterised by horizontal growth of more simple churches created and discipled by an original church planter, but by an ever-expanding list of multi-generational daughter and granddaughter simple churches that start growing slowly and eventually multiply rapidly, much like human populations do!

 Why multi-generational growth?

-Multi-generational growth is natural, it happens in humans and nature.
-Here are two examples of multi-generational leadership and church in the New Testament:
+Multi-generational growth is natural.
+It happens in both humans and all of nature.
+Here are two examples of multi-generational leadership and church growth in the New Testament:

-If you continue these lines of expansion long enough through all of history you will come to you!
+…And if you continue these lines of expansion through history you will come to you!

 Here is another way of looking at the multi-generational churches of the New Testament: